FitzLeopard/Understanding-and-Using-C-Pointers/2/instructions.md

  I have not thought of any explanation **why** this happens so far.

 The example is in the source file **P44**\_**more.c**.
+###### One more discovery about More(disadvantage)
+Also, I discovered that if the size is a variable, it may cause difficulty for us to use **free** function since whether the **returned pointer** is the same as the **argument** pointer depends on the size.
+So if we freed both of the pointers, we must take the risk that we may free the same memory twice.
+But if we free only one of the pointers, we must take the risk of potential memory leaking.